mikegeyser/bbd-twitter-wall/README.md

 that visited BBD.
 Below are the sequence of steps that was followed, with a brief explanation of each step.

-Disclaimer: There may be some idiosyncrasies between different machines, particularly with regards to setting up nodejs and ruby for sass.
+*Disclaimer:* There may be some idiosyncrasies between different machines, particularly with regards to setting up nodejs and ruby for sass.
 This guide was written to explain what we did, and relies on you having set up your machine properly.
 In fact, [this entire demo is works-on-my-machine certified](https://blog.codinghorror.com/the-works-on-my-machine-certification-program/).

 ![](https://blog.codinghorror.com/content/images/uploads/2007/03/6a0120a85dcdae970b0128776ff992970c-pi.png)

+If there are any problems with the code itself, questions about how it works, or where you can find out more about a specific technology - we are happy to help.
+Just log an issue on this repository and we'll get to it as soon as we can!

 # References
 - https://nodejs.org/